PhilipQuirke/SkyCombAnalystHelp/Flight.md

 - Decide on the best/safest height above the surface, and test it.
 - Pre-prepare and use programmed flight paths.
 - Test the programmed flight plan fully before the data collection flight.
+- Turn on flight log creation
+- Use GPS mode
 - Start and end video recording when the drone is on ground.
 - For most of the flight, fly in straight lines.
 - For most of the flight, have the video cameras pointing straight down.